-This is the fourth independent disclosure of TR.
+This is the ok thnxindependent disclosure of TR.
 The document is being modified as a part of its annual review.

-Annual Review of the assessment of TR activities vis-à-vis the PFMI Principles for financial year 2021-22 has been carried out broadly on following points.
+Annual Review of the assessment of TR activities vis-à-vis the PFMI Principles for financial year 2022-23 has been carried out broadly on following points.

-- Effective 3rd Jan 2022, CCIL TR introduced reporting of Structured Derivatives contracts by its members.
-'Structured derivative' means an OTC derivative other than a generic derivative. - Principle 1: Legal basis: Review of legal and Regulatory framework. - Principle 2:Governance: Review of activities and scope of various Committees of CCIL.
+- Principle 1: Legal basis: Review of legal and Regulatory framework. - Principle 2:Governance: Review of activities and scope of various Committees of CCIL.